-[221 South Grand Avenue] - A new contemporary art museum founded by philanthropists Eli and Edythe Broad on Grand Avenue in downtown Los Angeles.
+[221 South Grand Avenue] - A contemporary art museum founded by philanthropists Eli and Edythe Broad on Grand Avenue in downtown Los Angeles.
 The museum is designed by Diller Scofidio + Renfro in collaboration with Gensler and offers free general admission.
 The museum is home to the 2,000 works of art in the Broad collection, which is among the most prominent holdings of postwar and contemporary art worldwide.
-Although admission is free, reservations are required and currently the waiting list is two weeks, so you should plan in advance.
+Although admission is free, reservations are recommended and currently the waiting list is two weeks, so you should plan in advance.
 Otherwise, there is a standby line for walk-up admission into the museum on a first-come, first-served basis. [near Disney Hall]

 Wells Fargo History Museum

 [333 South Grand Avenue] - Paintings, artifacts and other exhibits related to California stagecoach and mining history.
 Admission is free. [near Disney Hall]

 The GRAMMY® Museum at L.A.
 Live - [800 West Olympic Blvd] - highlights excellence in video and audio art and technology.
 Occupying four stories, the museum contains 30,000 square-feet of displays, interactive exhibits and video presentations. [near Staples Center]